FrancoisPorcher/cartpole-reinforcement-learning/README.md

 ## Potential improvements

-We can act on the rewards to improve the behaviour of the cart and improve energy efficiency:
+We can act on the rewards to improve the behaviour of the cart and improve `energy efficiency`:

 - In the stock gym environment, the reward is 1 at each time step until the pole falls.
 We can create a reward that is higher when the pole is closer to the vertical position. $\cos(\theta)$ seems like a good reward function.
 - Ideally we also want the cart to stay still when the pole is next to the equilibrium.
 We can do that by penalizing the reward each time a left or right action is taken.